preetisawant/cloud-foundry/starter_app_usage.md

   years: 2016, 2017

-lastupdated: "2017-12-14"
+lastupdated: "2017-12-15"

 ---

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}

 # Using the starter apps
 {: #using_starter_applications}

-{{site.data.keyword.Bluemix}} provides a starter apps called boilerplates, which are templates that include one application, its associated runtime environment, and predefined services for a particular domain.
+{{site.data.keyword.Bluemix}} provides starter apps called boilerplates, which are templates that include one application, its associated runtime environment, and predefined services for a particular domain.
 Follow these steps to select a boilerplate and begin working.
 {:shortdesc}

 1. From the [{{site.data.keyword.Bluemix_notm}} Catalog](https://console.{DomainName}/catalog/),